danilo-arioli/neovim-config/README.md

-# Neovim Lua configuration | optimized for Wordpress and React development
+# Neovim configuration for Wordpress and React
  ## What is included
 * Lazy loading for a better and faster development experience
 * Diagnostics for typescript, javascript, php, tsx, jsx, docker, astro, html and css